Róbert Alföldi: Family background

 Alföldi was born in Kalocsa and spent his childhood in Dunapataj and Ordas.
-His mother is Magdolna Farkas-Cseke a financial leader, his father is Albert Alföldi, a politician of the MSZP party and parliamentarian between 1994–1998.
+His mother is Magdolna Farkas-Cseke a financial leader, his father was Albert Alföldi, a politician of the MSZP party and parliamentarian between 1994 and 1998.
 He met his father at the age of 28, he and his brother Szabolcs having been raised entirely by his mother and grandmother.
 He has two half sisters and one half brother: Angéla, Alíz and Albert.

 Education

-In the primary school he studied at a musical school piano and violin as well, but at his early years he have decided to become an actor.
+In the primary school he studied at a musical school piano and violin as well, but at his early years he decided to become an actor.
 He continued his studies in Szentes at the Horváth Mihály High School's drama department.
-After finishing the high school he passed his entrance exam right away, and he continued his studies at the Faculty of Teathre, Film and Television in Budapest.
+After finishing the high school he passed his entrance exam right away, and he continued his studies at the Faculty of Theatre, Film and Television in Budapest.

 He had as class leaders Istvan Horvai and Dezso Kapas, that are highly recognized acting teachers of this domain.